Multidisciplinary Team Services Navigator

 Our Services Navigator works to build a vast knowledge of support systems, organisations and community groups, provides information and guidance to clinical practitioners within the Adult Mental Health Multidisciplinary Teams on relevant community services and offers suggestions for the service users support and care.

-For service users you can either be referred through your GP, Community Psychiatric Nurse or Social Worker; to the Coventry and Warwickshire Partnership NHS Trust Adult Mental Health Team.
+For service users you can either be referred through your Community Psychiatric Nurse or the Coventry and Warwickshire Partnership NHS Trust Adult Mental Health Team.
 The Services Navigator will work with service users for 3-6 sessions, with the opportunity to be matched with a volunteer mentor for a further 12 sessions, if appropriate.